After having a kidney transplant, you may wonder how cytomegalovirus (CMV) can affect you

 What is the connection between a kidney transplant and CMV?

-CMV is a common virus that affects many people of all ages.
+CMV is a common virus that affects many people.
 When a person’s immune system is working normally, it’s usually able to keep the virus from causing illness.

 However, after your kidney transplant you may be prescribed medicine(s) to help prevent your body from rejecting the new kidney.
 These medicines may weaken the immune system and can make it harder for your body to fight off CMV.